Azure/cyclecloud-slurm/README.md

 ![Alt](/images/schedulernodeedit.png "Edit Scheduler Node")

-And the `execute` nodearray:
+And for each nodearray, for example the `htc` array:
 ![Alt](/images/nodearraytab.png "Edit nodearray")

- and add the following attributes to the `Configuration` section:
+ and add the following attributes at the end of the `Configuration` section:

 ![Alt](/images/nodearrayedit.png "Edit configuration")